zeldrislinux/temporary/README.md

 chv=KuQ9jIVmOXY)
 Dibuted[here](https://t.me/rn4donloads4
 Estimated installation no.: 1
-How to use this fix error
+How to use this fix erro

 ---------------
 * [Instructions if you want toelop Aoseded custom ROM as a developer](https://github.com/Apon77/mido-AospExtended-Apon77/blob/main/Instructions%20for%20developers.md)